 Analysis of treatment extension period:

 For all efficacy analyses based on laboratory data (e.g. hemoglobin, absolute reticulocyte counts, LDH), the information obtained from the central lab was used.
-Analyses were conducted on the combined FAS when the intention is to analyze efficacy based on iptacopan use.
-Analyses were done on the FAS when the intention is to analyze efficacy data based on the entire 48-week study duration (Day 1-336) and by the randomized treatment arms (iptacopan-iptacopan; anti-C5 antibody- iptacopan).
+Analyses were conducted on the combined FAS (all patients randomized to LNP023 200 mg b.i.d and all patientsrandomized to anti-C5 treatment and who switched to LNP023 in the treatment extension period) when the intention is to analyze efficacy based on iptacopan use.
+Analyses were done on the FAS (all patients to whom study treatment has been assigned by randomization) when the intention is to analyze efficacy data based on the entire 48-week study duration (Day 1-336) and by the randomized treatment arms (iptacopan-iptacopan; anti-C5 antibody- iptacopan).
 All summaries were based on observed data.

 Study Population: Key Inclusion/Exclusion Criteria